SverreNystad/SverreNystad/readme.md

 - **🏦 Education:**
     - I'm a student at **NTNU Trondheim** and **M.C.S**, specializing in **Artificial Intelligence**.
 - **📖 Currently Reading:** *A Philosophy of Software Design* by John Ousterhout.
-- **💬 Let's Talk About:** I'm passionate about producing clean code, software architecture, design patterns, and Agile methodologies.
+- **💬 Let's Talk About:** I'm passionate about producing clean code, software architecture, machine learning, deep learning, design patterns, and Agile methodologies.
 Let's exchange insights!

 <h2> 🧑‍💻 Tech I actively work with: </h2>